Robert L. Johnson: Political activity since 2016

 Following Donald Trump's victory in the 2016 presidential election, Johnson met with the then-president-elect for a meeting at Trump International Golf Club.
 Johnson stated in a CNBC interview that he had known Trump personally for years, and urged Black Americans to give Trump a chance.
 Johnson argued that Black voters should not be wedded to either party in the American two-party system, stating that overwhelming Black support for the Democratic Party means "we are locked into one party which undoubtedly limits and dilutes our voting power".
 In 2018, he stated that he declined an unspecified position in the Trump Administration.

 In 2019, Johnson praised Trump's economic policies, stating that he "[gives] the president a lot of credit for moving the economy in a positive direction that’s benefiting a large amount of Americans".
 He argued that tax cuts implemented under Trump helped stimulate the economy and inspire confidence among businesspeople.
 He stated that the Democratic Party moved too far to the left, and indicated he did not have a "particular candidate" he supported in the 2020 Democratic primary.

 In September 2020, during the 2020 general election, Johnson made comments that were interpreted as him indicating a preference for Trump's reelection candidacy over Joe Biden's campaign.
 However, CNBC noted that "Johnson, when pressed, refused to outright endorse Trump".
 During the interview, Johnson stated that "[w]here I come out as a businessman, I will take the devil I know over the devil I don't know anytime of the week."

 Personal life

 Johnson married Sheila Johnson in 1969.
 They divorced in 2001 and have two children.
 She is CEO of Salamander Hotels and Resorts and owner of Salamander Innisbrook Resort and Golf Club in Palm Harbor.
 Johnson began dating Lauren Wooden, who is 33 years his junior, in 2010.
 As of 2016, Wooden was pursuing an international business-management doctorate in Paris.
-They married in May 2016; Greg Mathis officiated, and divorced in 2020.
+They married in May 2016 with Greg Mathis officiating.
+They later divorced in 2020.